alisaifee/coredis/docs/source/api.rst

 Response Types
 ^^^^^^^^^^^^^^
+In most cases the API returns native python types mapped as closely as possible to the response from redis.
+The responses are normalized across RESP versions ``2`` and ``3`` to maintain a consistent signature (Most notable example of this is dictionary

-In most cases the command API returns native python types as they are described in the redis specification.
-In certain cases these are "lightly" typed using :class:`~typing.NamedTuple` or :class:`~typing.TypedDict` for ease of documentation.
+In certain cases these are "lightly" typed using :class:`~typing.NamedTuple` or :class:`~typing.TypedDict` for ease of documentation and in the case of "tuples" returned by redis - to avoid errors in indexing.

 .. automodule:: coredis.response.types
    :no-inherited-members: